sano-jin/rust-hands-on-wiki/README.md

 [Here are the sample source](https://github.com/sano-jin/rust-hands-on-wiki/tree/master/static-file-server)

-In this section, we let the server to display some static files.
+In this section, we let the server to serve files.

 ## [Contents management server](./contents-management-server)